secrettoad/divina/divina/docs_src/quickstart.rst

 .. raw:: html
     :file: _static/plots/quickstart/2_s_1_2d.html

-We can see through the interpretability interface what information is influencing the forecasts and how.
+We can see above that the forecast for an individual store is even more accurate and through the interpretability interface below what information is influencing the forecasts and how.

 .. raw:: html
     :file: _static/plots/quickstart/2_test_forecast_retail_s_1_factors.html

 **Time Features**

 An important part of forecasting and feature of divina is the ability to derive time-related features from the time index of a dataset.
-This is automatically handled by setting the `time_features` attribute of a Divina pipeline to `True`.
+This is automatically handled by setting the `time_features` attribute of a :mod:`divina`` pipeline to `True`.
 If only a subset of time features are needed, those that aren't needed can be dropped with the `drop_features` attribute.

 .. literalinclude:: _static/pipeline_definitions/quickstart3.py
    :language: python
    :emphasize-lines: 10-19

 We can see through the interpretablity interface that the new time information is now informing the forecasts.
-This is important because in order to make long-range forecasts, datasets with forward-looking information or assumptions present through the forecast period must be used.

 .. raw:: html
     :file: _static/plots/quickstart/3_test_forecast_retail_s_1_factors.html

 **Feature Engineering**

 Information encoding, binning and interaction terms are all powerful features of divina that bring its performance in line with that of tree-based models and neural networks.
-Here the interpetation interface shows us
+Here the interpetation interface shows us that our newly engineered features are informing the forecasts.

 .. literalinclude:: _static/pipeline_definitions/quickstart4.py
    :language: python